Blue Bombers Forum

 And then "watch" it on youtube later.

-Quote from: Blue In BC on Today at 05:45:06 PMIncreasing TV revenue is a good idea.
+Quote from: Blue In BC on May 28, 2026, 05:45:06 PMIncreasing TV revenue is a good idea.
 OTOH if the long tern result is that less people watch and go to games live, then it will come back and bite the CFL.

 Ticket price increases also potentially increase revenue but only where teams have very strong attendance.
 What does that do in Edmonton and Toronto to name a couple of cities.